la2050/archive/_organizations/st-john-the-baptist-social-services.md

    An ongoing success has been getting community members much more involved in local issues.
-An example is the cityâ€™s study of whether to retain the local police department or contract with the Los Angeles Sheriffâ€™s Department.
+An example is the city’s study of whether to retain the local police department or contract with the Los Angeles Sheriff’s Department.
 Now, community members are attending hearings, giving their opinions and staying informed of events in the debate.
 In previous years this process would largely have been ignored by the public and not been influenced by their views.
 The local officials now know their decisions are being monitored.
 Creating public accountability is a major gain for this area.